 Savannah Wrongful Death Attorney

 Losing a loved one in a fatal accident is a tragedy that nothing can ever make right.
 Holding a person or party accountable for the death of your family member, however, can bring your loved one justice and your family closure.
-At Bowen Painter Trial Lawyers, we can give your loved one a voice in the civil justice system in Savannah, Georgia.
+At Bowen Painter Trial Lawyers, our Savannah wrongful death lawyers can give your loved one a voice in the civil justice system in Georgia.
 We will strive to achieve the results that you deserve and address your financial and legal needs during this difficult time.
-Please contact our personal injury attorneys in Savannah today to begin your case with a 100-percent free evaluation.

 Why Hiring a Trial Attorney in Savannah Matters

 There are trial attorneys and non-trial attorneys.
 Choosing a trial attorney in Savannah can make an important difference to the financial outcome of your case as well as your overall legal experience.
 Trial attorneys prepare each case as if it will go to trial, with careful attention to details and important evidence.
 This can build a stronger overall claim.

 Trial attorneys are also powerful representatives during insurance settlement negotiations.
 The defendant’s insurance company will want to avoid going to trial, as a trial is more expensive than a settlement.
 When the insurance company realizes that a plaintiff’s attorney has the power to go to court, it is more likely to offer a larger, more fair settlement for a fatal injury.
 Although no amount of money can replace your loved one’s life, obtaining a full and just settlement may allow your family to move forward with less financial stress.